danieldiamond/gitlab-analytics/.gitlab/issue_templates/data_onboarding.md

 - [ ] Manager: Update issue with one or two Good First Issues
 - [ ] Manager: Customize this template for the analysts specialty, if any.
 Delete sections, if appropriate

+### For Distributed or Other GitLab Team Members interested in accessing Data Team Tech Stack
+- [ ] Manager: Add to the `gitlab-data` namespace as a Developer.
+- [ ] Manager: Upgrade Periscope user to editor (after they've logged in via Okta)
+- [ ] Manager: Discuss with new member if they need access to Snowflake.
+Then, add to Snowflake [following Handbook Process](https://about.gitlab.com/handbook/business-ops/data-team/#warehouse-access)
+  - Scratch schema will follow be your Snowflake username followed by `_scratch` i.e. `jsmith_scratch`
+- [ ] Manager: Add to Data Ops calendar meeting
+- [ ] Manager: Customize this template for the analysts specialty, if any.
+Delete sections, if appropriate

-WELCOME TO THE TEAM!
+## WELCOME TO THE TEAM!
 WE'RE SO EXCITED TO HAVE YOU!!!

 - [ ] Read (skim) through this full issue, just so you have a sense of what's coming.
 - [ ] Create a new issue in the Analytics project (this project).
 As you proceed and things are unclear, document it in the issue.
 Don't worry about organizing it; just brain dump it into the issue!
 This will help us iterate on the onboarding process.